BossKritt/BossKritt/README.md

 #### Computer Science student
 I'm Krittamet Chanphet from Thailand, and I want to be a good developer in the future

-Skills: HTML / CSS / JS / PHP / ADOBE / SQL / REACT
+Skills: HTML / CSS / JS / PHP / ADOBE / SQL / REACT.JS & REACT NATIVE

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Python / Dart / Flutter